4350-fall-2025/frontend-1/README.md

 To run the latest version of the application simply run `docker compose up` in your terminal and it should pull the image locally and run it in a container.

+**Important Notes**:

-**Important**: Make sure that you have docker installed and running before running the compose file.
+- Make sure that you have docker installed and running before running the compose file.
 For instructions on installing Docker and Docker Desktop, visit their [official documentation](https://docs.docker.com/desktop/)
+- Make sure that you have your service account key in the root of the project.